Let’s stay in touch

 Because content may be king but AR-based content is an emperor!

 Everything you read or see regardless of the medium, from billboards to video ads, is content.
 Sometimes, you see but you forget.
 By leveraging AR, you can generate immersive content that bounds the user into giving attention.
 We can all agree on how AR is ‘still a novelty’ in marketing and retail.
 Most people have experienced it in the form of Snapchat or Pokemon Go.
 Now big brands like IKEA incorporating AR is stirring the desire in people to experience AR in areas beyond entertainment.
 Now is a good time to leverage this superpower to stay ahead of your competitors.

 This superpower, however, means putting your customers’ needs ahead of everything else.
-It means doing an extensive research because you cannot create a meaningful experience in AR without a thorough and intimate knowledge of your customers.
-Your approach and content needs to be customer-centric.
-By incorporating AR in your product or content you can provide key insights to potential audience.
+It means doing extensive research because you cannot create a meaningful experience in AR without a thorough and intimate knowledge of your customers.
+Your approach and content need to be customer-centric.
+By incorporating AR in your product or content you can provide key insights to the potential audience.

 AR turns your brand from Clark Kent to Superman

-An average print ad, poster or an in-store signage can be taken to the next level with a more tech-forward approach.
+An average print ad, poster, or in-store signage can be taken to the next level with a more tech-forward approach.
 With the 3D poster or object, you’re not just looking at an object, you’re actually interacting with it.

 Pepsi, a global food and beverage brand infused AR in their marketing campaigns to drive brand awareness.
 To promote the Pepsi Max drink, they displayed poster ads at a bus stop in London.
 They weren’t your typical poster ads.
 They were AR-powered immersive ads which created a sci-fi illusion for people, entertaining them while marketing their product.
 Which proved to be a lot more interesting and interactive than normal ads.

 The video on YouTube alone received more than 8 million views and was covered by Forbes and The Verge.